 10 Tips to Build Your Twitter List NOW

-1. Be Prepared
+1 Be Prepared

-2. Know Your Brand
+2 Know Your Brand

 The look and message should be consistent throughout your marketing.
-Your Twitter account should be recognizable; people should feel as though all of the elements of your marketing are working together in harmony even when following a link from one format to another. (i.e. Facebook page to Twitter to blog) There’s really no point in attracting large numbers of people to your account if you aren’t proud of what you have to show them!
+Your Twitter account should be recognizable; people should feel as though all of the elements of your marketing are working together in harmony even when following a link from one format to another. (i.e. Facebook page to Twitter to blog or podcast).
+There’s really no point in attracting large numbers of people to your account if you aren’t proud of what you have to show them!

 3 Find Your Voice

 You can’t be everything to everyone.
 Who are you?
 What do you do best?
 What is it that you have to offer that makes you stand apart?

 Tweet what you know.
 Stick to the topics and areas that fit in with your areas of expertise.
 It’s easier to build a community and cultivate a meaningful conversation when people know who you are and what you are about.
 Spend your time and energy wisely.
 Engage in conversations pertinent to your profession.
 You do what you do because you love it, right?
 Get in there and prove it!